aniyomiorg/aniyomi-website/src/help/guides/reader-settings.md

 :::

 ## Animate page transitions <Badge text="True" type="default-indicator" vertical="middle" />
-This setting applies a smooth transition when tapping to change page.
+This setting applies a smooth transition when tapping to change the page.

 ## Rotation <Badge text="Free" type="default-indicator" vertical="middle" />
 This allows you to control how the screen is going to be oriented.